The Bankrate promise

 Is money in checking and savings accounts safe?

-Similarly, the NCUA backs balances in checking and savings accounts but for credit unions.
-Like FDIC insurance, NCUA insurance covers up to $250,000 per person, per account type.
+The FDIC insures up to $250,000 per depositor, per FDIC-insured bank, per ownership category.
+Similarly, the NCUA backs balances in checking and savings accounts up to $250,000 per person, per account type.